supercharge/docs/collections.md

 #### every
-The `every` method determines whether  all items in the collection satisfy testing function:
+The `every` method determines whether all items in the collection satisfy the testing function:

 ```js
 await Collect([1, 2, 3])